blobbybilb/TOTP-App/README.md

 Goal: a free, open-source, cross-platform, authenticator app that supports E2EE sync

+Why: there don't seem to be any free, open-source, non-self hosted authenticators with E2EE sync, for some reason

 Status: **Pre-alpha, not yet useable, in active development** (everything is WIP, including the name)